gasparka/thesis/docs/pyha.rst

 All the registers in the design update at the same time.

-.. todo:: LTSPICE sim?

-In general the job of writing hardware is just taking in current register values and by using combinatory logic, determine the next register values.
-This happens on every call.

-:numref:`acc` shows the

     * call
     * set self.next.acc = 1
     * self.acc is still 0